Infi-Knight/flash_cards/backend/README.md

 - Database: `mysql` hosted on [planetscale.com](https://planetscale.com/)
 - ORM: [prisma](https://www.prisma.io/)
 - server running on a `t2 micro` AWS instance proxied by a [Caddy](https://caddyserver.com/) webserver and using nip.io dns for automating https setup

+## What more could be done

+- Add caching
+- Automated testing